ahtasham67/CSE318-Artificial-Intelligence-Sessional/README.md

 ## 📄 License

-This project is part of academic coursework.
+This offline is part of academic coursework.
 Please respect academic integrity guidelines when referencing or using this code.

 ---